Tuesday, June 09, 2009

 That said, here are a couple of the first thoughts I'd like to post.

-- If even the prophet and apostles continue to study the scriptures and continue to learn from them, then you and I certainly have a lot to learn.
+• If even the prophet and apostles continue to study the scriptures and continue to learn from them, then you and I certainly have a lot to learn.

-- Many people feel the Spirit of God strongly as they read and ponder the Book of Mormon: Another Testament of Jesus Christ.
+• Many people feel the Spirit of God strongly as they read and ponder the Book of Mormon: Another Testament of Jesus Christ.
 Some have had the experience of not being able to put it down until they finish reading it.
 There is a certain power in that book.
-As I was in a missionary meeting one day a thought occurred to me.
-The Book of Mormon is concentrated gospel.
-Concentrated in the same sense as concentrated orange juice.
+As I was in a missionary meeting one day a thought occurred to me: The Book of Mormon is concentrated gospel.
+Concentrated in a similar sense as concentrated orange juice.
 When the prophet-historian Mormon (after whom the book is named) abridged the ancient record of the Nephites, Mormon recorded the most important things in his abridgment.
 Once you gain a testimony of the truthfulness of the book by the power of the Holy Ghost (see Moroni 10:3-5), it is so important to continue to study the record on a regular basis -- daily when possible -- to continue to receive light and truth from the Christ-centered messages it contains.